 The Floor Patch Tells on the Remodel

-Remove a wall and the floor may stop where the wall used to be.
-Remove cabinets and the old flooring may disappear under them.
-Move an island and the patched area may sit in the middle of the room like a map of the old kitchen.
-A ranch house with older hardwood, old vinyl layers, or discontinued tile can make this worse.
+The floor is where the old kitchen leaves its fingerprints.
+Remove a wall and the flooring may stop where the wall used to be.
+Pull the cabinets and the floor can disappear underneath them.
+Move the island and the patched area can sit in the middle of the room like a map of the old layout.
+Older hardwood, stacked vinyl, or discontinued tile only makes the patch harder to hide.

-This matters because floor patching can push the remodel beyond the kitchen.
-If the kitchen opens to dining or living space, the floor may need to run farther than expected so the new opening does not look like a scar.
-That can mean refinishing adjacent rooms, feathering hardwood, replacing more flooring, or living with a transition strip exactly where the remodel was supposed to feel open.
+This is what pushes a kitchen job past the kitchen.
+If the room opens to dining or living space, the new floor may have to run farther than planned so the opening does not read as a scar — which can mean refinishing the next room, feathering hardwood, replacing more flooring, or living with a transition strip exactly where the remodel was supposed to feel open.

-Price the floor before celebrating the wall removal.
+So price the floor before you celebrate the wall coming out.

 Electrical and HVAC Find the Weak Spots

-Old ranch kitchens were not designed for today’s appliance load, lighting plans, vent hoods, coffee stations, under-cabinet lights, microwave drawers, charging zones, and island outlets.
+Old ranch kitchens were not built for today’s load — the appliances, the lighting plans, the vent hoods, the coffee stations, the under-cabinet lights, the microwave drawers, the charging zones, the island outlets.

 That does not mean every kitchen needs a full electrical overhaul.
-It means the electrical plan should be checked before cabinets lock the walls in place.
-Outlets, circuits, lighting locations, fan or hood requirements, appliance specs, and panel capacity can all affect the real cost.
+It means the electrical plan should be checked before the cabinets lock the walls in place.
+Outlets, circuits, fixture locations, fan and hood requirements, appliance specs, and panel capacity all feed the real number.

-HVAC can be just as annoying.
-A wall planned for removal may hide a return.
+HVAC can be just as much trouble.
+A wall you planned to remove may hide a return.
 A soffit may carry a duct.
-A low ceiling may leave no clean way to move air without a visible compromise.
+A low ranch ceiling may leave no clean way to move air without a visible compromise.
 A beautiful cabinet elevation is not a mechanical plan.

-The fix is not guessing.
-Open what needs to be opened, check the attic or basement/crawl space route, and ask where wires, ducts, vents, and pipes will go before the final cabinet drawing is approved.
+The fix is not to guess.
+Open what needs opening, trace the route through the attic or the crawlspace or basement, and find out where the wires, ducts, vents, and pipes will go before the final cabinet drawing gets approved.

 Permits Can Change a Small Kitchen Job

-Ask this before signing: which parts of the kitchen require permits, who pulls them, and what happens if the inspector asks for work outside the original finish scope?
-A cheap kitchen quote can become expensive when code enters after demolition.
+Ask before signing: which parts of this kitchen need permits, who pulls them, and what happens if the inspector calls for work outside the original finish scope.
+A cheap quote gets expensive when code shows up after demolition.

 The Quote Usually Changes After Demolition

+The quote often changes after demolition, because walls, soffits, ducts, wiring, beams, and floor patches hide work that cannot be priced cleanly from the finished kitchen.
 Illustration by ArchitectureCourses.org.
-The quote often changes after demolition because walls, soffits, ducts, wiring, beams, and floor patches hide work that cannot be priced cleanly from the finished kitchen.

-This is the part that catches people after they have already committed.
+This is the part that catches people after they have already signed.

 A kitchen quote may include cabinets, counters, labor, and a wall opening.
-It may not include beam engineering, floor feathering, asbestos testing, old wiring corrections, panel upgrades, duct relocation, plumbing vent changes, drywall blending into the living room, or repainting the ceiling beyond the kitchen.
-It may say “patch as needed,” which can mean almost anything once the room is open.
+It may not include beam engineering, floor feathering, asbestos testing, old-wiring corrections, a panel upgrade, duct relocation, plumbing vent changes, drywall blending into the living room, or repainting a ceiling past the kitchen.
+It may just say “patch as needed,” which can mean almost anything once the room is open.

-The problem is not that contractors are always hiding things.
-The problem is that a ranch kitchen has too many old conditions covered by cabinets, soffits, flooring, and walls.
-Nobody can price every hidden condition perfectly from a clean walk-through.
+This is not always contractors hiding the ball.
+A ranch kitchen simply has too many old conditions buried under cabinets, soffits, flooring, and walls, and nobody can price every hidden one perfectly off a clean walk-through.

-Ask the uncomfortable question before signing: what is excluded if the wall, soffit, floor, or plumbing chase opens badly?
+So ask the uncomfortable question first: what falls out of scope if the wall, the soffit, the floor, or the plumbing chase opens badly?
 If the answer is vague, the first price is not the project price.
 It is the entry fee.

 Where Ranch Kitchen Remodels Waste Money